morrildl/warden/README.md

 # Building and Customizing Warden

-The configuration instructions above assume that you are using the standard Warden binary, configuring endpoints only from the library of included signing schemes.
+The configuration instructions above assume that you are using the standard Warden binary compiled from `src/main/warden.go`, configuring endpoints only from the library of included signing schemes.
 However, Warden was designed to be easy to extend by adding your own signing schemes and building a custom Warden binary.

 ## Writing Custom Signing Schemes